Free Kitchen Hacks eBook

 Here’s everything you need:

 • Salmon.
-You can buy skinless or remove the skin before getting started.
-11 ounces should be plenty to serve two, but if you’re cooking for a family of three+, you may want to get a larger cut, and slice it into individual portions.
+You can buy skinless or skin-on.
+I usually use 10-12 ounces of salmon to serve two, and have leftover pasta, but if you’re cooking for a family of three+, you may want to get a larger cut of salmon.

 • Fresh garlic.
 I love to use 4 cloves of fresh garlic and mince it myself, but if you are sensitive to garlic, just use two.